Mirocow/test-threads/Readme.md

-# Asynchrone save into file
+# Tests using the asynfronous save to file method
 ```php
 $commands = \tests\Commands::getInstance();
 $commands->threads = 500;